jthacker/mender-docs/08.Server-integration/01.Using-the-apis/docs.md

 !!
 [Mender plan](https://mender.io/product/pricing) is upgraded as the tokens contain the current !! plan and when an upgrade occurs, the PAT becomes **invalid**.

+### Session Token

+If you are using SSO then Personal Access Tokens are not an option to you.
+As such, you can still access the APIs and use mender-cli using a Session Token.
+To get the session token navigate to [your profile](https://hosted.mender.io/ui/settings/my-profile) and under "Session token" click "COPY TO CLIPBOARD".
+Then use this token anywhere that the Personal Access Token should be used.

+!!!
+Session Tokens have similar security implications as Personal Access Tokens do.
+The primary difference is that Session Access Tokens are only valid for a maximum of 24 hours.

 ## Set up mender-cli

 `mender-cli` is a standalone CLI tool that works as a client against the Mender Server management APIs in order to make it much easier to interact with the APIs.